valyala/fastjson/README.md

 ## Known limitations

-  * Requies extra care to work with - references to all the objects recursively returned by [Parser](https://godoc.org/github.com/valyala/fastjson#Parser) must be released before then next call to [Parse](https://godoc.org/github.com/valyala/fastjson#Parser.Parse).
+  * Requies extra care to work with - references to certain objects recursively returned by [Parser](https://godoc.org/github.com/valyala/fastjson#Parser) must be released before then next call to [Parse](https://godoc.org/github.com/valyala/fastjson#Parser.Parse).
     Otherwise the program may work improperly and/or may crash.